bocadilloproject/bocadillo/docs/getting-started/README.md

 [wsgi]: https://www.python.org/dev/peps/pep-3333/
 [gunicorn]: https://gunicorn.org

-WSGI was not designed to handle multiple clients at a time — a property known as concurrency.
+WSGI was not designed to handle multiple clients at a time — a property known as **concurrency**.
 If processing a request requires running a 10-second long database query, other clients have to wait, period.

 This is why, after the introduction of asynchronous programming in Python 3.5 ([async/await], [asyncio], etc), the community worked towards a new standard.
-The result of this effort is [ASGI] - the Asynchronous Server Gateway Interface.
+The result of this effort was [ASGI] - the Asynchronous Server Gateway Interface.

 [async/await]: https://www.python.org/dev/peps/pep-0492/
 [asyncio]: https://docs.python.org/3/library/asyncio.html